CWU Police (509) 925-8534

 Words are very powerful, especially when spoken by people with power over others.
 We live in a society in which words are often used to put women down, where calling a girl or woman a "bitch," "freak," "whore," "baby," or "dog" is common.
 Such language sends a message that females are less than fully human.
 When we see women as inferior, it becomes easier to treat them with less respect, disregard their rights and ignore their well-being.

 Sexual violence often goes hand in hand with poor communication.
 Our discomfort with talking honestly and openly about sex dramatically raises the risk of rape.
 By learning effective sexual communication, stating your desires clearly, listening to your partner, and asking questions when the situation is unclear.
-Men make sex safer for themselves and others by using open, effective communication.
+Make sex safer for yourself and others by using open, effective communication.

 You will probably never see a rape in progress, but you will see and hear attitudes and behaviors that degrade women and promote rape.
 When your best friend tells a joke about rape, say you don't find it funny.
 When you read an article that blames a rape survivor for being assaulted, write a letter to the editor.
 When laws are proposed that limit women's rights, let politicians know that you will not support them.
 Do anything but remain silent.

 Rape will not be taken seriously until everyone knows how common it is.
 In the U.S. alone, more than one million women and girls are raped each year (Rape in America, 1992).
-By learning to sensitively support survivors in their lives, men can help both women and other men feel safer to speak out about being raped and let the world know how serious a problem rape is.
+By learning to sensitively support survivors in their lives, we can encourage victims speak out about being raped and let the world know how serious a problem rape is.

 Work to End Other Oppressions